riffpointer/twaire/README.md

 # Twaire

-Twaire is an open source video sharing platform, where users are free to share their videos, watch other videos and post their opinions about the videos they watch.
+Twaire is an open source video sharing platform, where users can share their videos, watch other videos and post their opinions about the videos they watch.

-## Tech stack
+### Tech stack
 Twaire is built with [Node.js](https://nodejs.org/) and [Express](https://expressjs.com/) and uses [MongoDB](https://www.mongodb.com/) for storage.
 The frontend is powered by [React](https://reactjs.org/) and communicates with the backend via [RESTful APIs](https://restfulapi.net/).

 ## Features

+- Watch, search and discover videos
+- Add your reactions in form of likes and dislikes
+- Post your opinions and clarifications to the uploader through comments
+- Customize your account with bio and a custom profile picture
-- Upload your own videos, with custom thumbnails and tags
+- Upload your own videos with custom thumbnails
-- Watch videos and post comments to share your opinions about the video
 - More features coming soon...!

 ## Installation